jvillegas21/RiverApp/README.md

-# RiverFlood Alert - Real-Time Flood Detection App
+# RivrWatch - Real-Time Flood Detection App

 A comprehensive flood detection and prediction application that provides real-time monitoring of river conditions, weather patterns, and flood risks in your area.